 Morgan Memorial Hospital is a 25-bed acute care hospital with a 24-hour emergency unit.
 It is accredited by the Joint Commission and is certified as a Level IV adult trauma center, the only critical access hospital in the state of Georgia to have that designation.
 Medicaid and Medicare patients are accepted.
 Morgan Memorial is also home to the Senior Life Enrichment Center (SLEC), a program that assists older adults with issues such as relocation, financial problems, caregiver challenges and more.
 For military retirees, Athens, 30 miles away, has a VA outpatient clinic, and Atlanta, 55 miles away, has a VA hospital.

 There is no public bus system, but the Morgan County Transit System provides a van service for residents within county boundaries.
 It operates Monday through Friday and offers transportation to doctor's offices, the grocery store and other local stops.
-Twenty-four hour notice is needed when scheduling a ride, and the cost is $1.00 to $2.00 per trip depending on distance.
+Twenty-four hour notice is needed when scheduling a ride.
 There is a regional airport, and Atlanta is home to the Hartsfield and Jackson Atlanta International Airport.

 Madison does have a couple of drawbacks.
 The overall crime rate meets the national average, but property crime is slightly above the national average.
 The risk of a tornado is 75% above the national average (and a twister struck in April, 2011).